githubtraining/exercise-scheduled-events/README.md

 ## About this lab

-:warning: A grading script and a setup utility exist inside of the `.github/` directory.
-You do not need to use these workflows for any purpose and **altering their contents will affect the repository's ability to assess your lab and give feedback.**
+:warning: A grading script exists under `.github/workflows/grading.yml`.
+You do not need to use this workflow for any purpose and **altering its contents will affect the repository's ability to assess your lab and give feedback.**

 :warning: This lab utilizes [GitHub Actions](https://docs.github.com/en/actions), which is free for public repositories and self-hosted runners, but may incur charges on private repositories.
 See *[About billing for GitHub Actions]* to learn more.